AmrAshmawy2099/Image_processing_Project/README.md

 # Project Description :
 Implementation for goalline technology using image processing technique

+# Input:
+video showing goal line and ball motion
+# Output :
+* video showing detected line boundary and ball tracking
+* image containing the moment that the ball just passed the line into Or the closest frame in case the ball didn't completely pass over the line

 # Team Members:
 | name| code|
 | ------------- | ------------- |